-Since 1995, the Bacteriology Laboratory has been developing diagnostic molecular assays to supplement the classical testing available.
+Since 1995, the Bacteriology Laboratory has been developing diagnostic molecular assays to supplement the culture-based testing available.

 The assays are for public health purposes and are rarely commercially available.
-The tests used include real-time PCR and DNA sequencing analysis.
+The tests used include real-time PCR and various DNA sequencing methods and analysis.

-Also of interest are molecular diagnostic assays that molecularly serotype or characterize bacteria to determine if genes that confer pathogenicity, express toxins, or produce antibiotic resistance are present.
+Also of interest are molecular diagnostic assays that detect the serotype or characterize bacteria to determine if genes that confer pathogenicity, toxin genes, or mobile genetic elements such as plasmids or transposons that associated with antibiotic resistance are present.

 The Bacteriology Laboratory has developed many molecular based assays to rapidly detect and/or identify/characterize bacterial pathogens.

 - Development of symptom-based molecular testing panels